emqx/mqttbs/README.md

 - Fan-in
 - Composite

+Next, we will describe each scenario and give detailed use cases for each scenario.
+The primary use cases will focus on those executed on single-node-brokers, and we will also add more supplemental use cases for clustering-brokers.

 ### Connection

 In a connection scenario, a batch of clients connect to the broker within a period of time, and keep the connections with the broker for quite a while.
-Each client subscribes to a topic once the connections established.

-A use case for this scenario is presented as:
+A use case of this scenario for brokers deployed on single node is presented as:
 <table>
 	<tr>
 		<td>Use case</td>
-		<td>simultaneous-conn-ssl-auth-1M-100K</td>
+		<td>singlenode-conn-tcp-1M</td>
 	</tr>
 	<tr>
 		<td>Description</td>
-		<td>1,000,000 simultaneous subscribers connect to broker using SSL/TLS</td>
+		<td>1,000,000 clients simultaneously connect to broker</td>
 	</tr>
 	<tr>
 		<td>Details</td>
 		<td>
 			<ol>
-				<li>Broker is enabled with SSL/TLS, and configured to use user/password as authentication method.</li>
-				<li>1,000,000 clients connect to the broker within 400 seconds.
-Each client connects to the SSL port of the broker, using MQTT 3.1.1 protocol and user/password authentication method.
-The Keep Alive property is set as 150, and Clean Session is set as 1.</li>
+				<li>1,000,000 clients connect to the broker within 200 seconds.
+Each client connects to the TCP port of the broker, using MQTT 3.1.1 protocol.
+The Keep Alive property is set as 300, and Clean Session is set as 1.</li>
-				<li>Once a client is connected, it subscribes to a topic using QoS 0 following the rule that every 10 client subscribes to the same topic.
-As a result, all 1,000,000 clients subscribe to 100,000 topics.</li>
 				<li>Keep all clients online for 30 minutes.</li>
 			</ol>
 		</td>